andrewharmellaw/deck-aspergers-and-dev-leadership/PITCHME.md

 ---

-# A Moment of Clarity
+## Me: Before and After 40

 Note:
-THIS IS THE HIGHLY PERSOAL PIECE WHERE I SELL THE IDEAS THAT "WHAT YOU THINK YOU KNOW FROM COMMON SENSE" AND "WHAT EXPERTS TELL YOU IS THE CASE" MIGHT BOTH BE WRONG.
 I'm Aspergers.
-I was diagnosed at 40 - up until then I'd thought I was "normal" Suddenly I had a different lenses to look at everything through I went first to what the cliches and "common knowledge" were about Aspergers - I was in denial.
+I was diagnosed at 40 - up until then I'd thought I was "normal" Suddenly I had a different lense to look at everything through I went first to what the cliches and "common knowledge" were about Aspergers - I was in denial.
 This couldn't be the case, could it?
 Then I went to the experts - the cliches must be wrong.
 But this was largely written by people who weren't Aspergers themselves.
 At best, their diagnises were at a degree removed fom the lived experience, and the rationalisations, derived from the base observations jumped to conclusions and resulted in mischacterisations.

 EXAMPLES?

 ---

-# I _shouldn't_ be a good Dev Lead

-Note:
+### The Worlds Worst Lead Developer / Manager

 THIS IS THE BIT WHERE I TAKE THE TWO LENSES, AND PERMISSION TO LOOK THROUGH THEM, FROM THE FIRST PART AND SET UP THE MAIN PART

 Going by accepted wisdom, I shouldn't be a people person, and I *definitely* shouldn't be in charge of people; I should be happiest coding, hidden away in a darkened room, communicating only by typing.
 Listening to the experts, I should be incapable of empathy, overly logical and uncreative.